Fiji Student Travel and Volunteer Programs for Teens

 Students complete 24 to 45 service hours depending on program.
 This is significantly more than most teen travel programs, which typically offer 8 to 15 hours.
 All hours are documented for school and college applications.

-Students stay at our South Pacific Eco-Lodge Base (dormitory-style bures with modern bathrooms, flush toilets, infinity pool) and on the 16-day program, Somosomo Village campsite (compost toilets, open-air showers, no electricity).
+Student trips to Fiji use two accommodation types.
+Students stay at the South Pacific Eco-Lodge Base in dormitory-style bures with modern bathrooms, flush toilets, and an infinity pool.
+On the 16-day program, students also stay at Somosomo Village campsite with compost toilets, open-air showers, and no electricity.

 Does my teen need to speak Fijian?